-The sorm hit them first with wind.
-Gust tagged onto gust, taking the cance at an angle from the northwest (?) as if sneaking behind the surface of Kaigani corner of the eye designs along the prow.
-Melander watched the sate intently, and what he dreaded same to creation: wind streaks on the water, long ropey crawlers of white.
-"Neptune's snakes," Melander lave later rafee to 13-51 - 15-15with the encouragement of what the Depression had done to cattle prices, the Two Medicine country was home mostly to sheep. mo H And so sheep in those Depression years were the sustenance, the bread and butter, manna, of the Two country.
+Vie Waler, marine on th The born hit them first with wind.
+Gust tagged onto gust, taking corner of the eye designs along the prow.
+Melander watched the water spring intently, and what he dreaded band to creation: wind streaks on the water, long ropey grawlers of white.
+"Neptune's snakes," Melander to if used have later nation to "impage sea nemaid 3-15with the early draft Pallen encouragement of what the Depression had done to cattle prices, the Two Medicine country was home mostly to sheep. no AL And so sheep in those Depression years were the sustemance, the read and buttor, manne, of the Two country.
 For a month solid at the start of summer, a band of sheep a day would pass through Gros Ventre on the way north to the Blackfoot Reservation, Tommy Larson and Guy Miller each trailing several bands from all the way down by Choteau, and the Bartley brothers and Broadhurst Smith and Ira Perkins and the others bringing theirs from around Bynum and Pendroy, and even Charlie Farrell from here on English Creek took his three bands to the Reservation instead of up onto the national forest.
-That was a time on the Reservation when you could see a herder's wagon on top of practically every rise: fleet of white wagons anchored across the land.
-And off to the east, begans' arear' beyond, are great take you as aparb eponen to make just out of view ever the bench ridges, the big sheep outfits from Sits on a fat river with held's own sandbar at its mouth.
-The Amer Washington were running their tens of thousands, too.
+That was a time on the Reservation when you could see a herder's wagon on top of practically every rise: d fleet of white wagons anchored across the land.
+And off to the east, just out of view over the bench ridges, the big sheep outfits from Wishington were running their tens of thousands, too.